syncfusion-content/windowsforms-docs/WindowsForms/autocomplete/MultiColumn-Dropdown.md

 ---
 layout: post
-title: MultiColumn Dropdown | Syncfusion
+title: About Windows Forms AutoComplete control | Syncfusion
-description: This section explains about how to interact with multiple columns.
+description: Learn about MultiColumn Dropdown support in Syncfusion Windows Forms AutoComplete control and more details.
 platform: WindowsForms
 control: AutoComplete
 documentation: ug
 ---

-# Multiple Columns
+# MultiColumn Dropdown in Windows Forms AutoComplete

 The AutoComplete allows you to display multiple columns of information.
 The columns can be configured using the following properties: